Learning Generalisable Omni-Scale Representations for Person Re-Identification: Introduction

-To address the second problem caused by the domain gaps across different re-ID datasets, we notice that these gaps are typically reflected by different image styles, such as brightness, colour temperatures and view angles (see Fig.~\ref{fig:reid_examples}).
-These style differences are caused by differences in both lighting condition and camera characteristics/setup in different camera networks.
+To address the second problem caused by domain gaps across different re-ID datasets, we notice that these gaps are typically reflected by different image styles, such as brightness, colour temperatures and view angles (see Fig.~\ref{fig:reid_examples}).
+These style variations are caused by differences in both lighting condition and camera characteristics/setup in different camera networks.
 Existing works address this problem using unsupervised domain adaptation (UDA) methods~\cite{zhong2019invariance,zhong2018gen,zhong2019camstyle,liu2019adaptive}.
 These require unlabelled target domain data to be available for model adaptation.
-In contrast, we treat this as a \emph{more general} domain generalisation problem \emph{without using any target domain data}.
-By eliminating the tedious processes of data collection and model updating given a new target domain, with our approach, a re-ID model trained using source datasets can be applied out-of-the-box for any \emph{unseen} target dataset.
+In contrast, we treat this as a \emph{more general} domain generalisation (DG) problem~\cite{zhou2021domain} \emph{without using any target domain data}.
+By eliminating the tedious processes of data collection and model updating given a new target domain, our approach enables a re-ID model trained using source datasets to be applied out-of-the-box for any \emph{unseen} target dataset.